Thriving Communities - where is permaculture engaging people from disadvantaged and marginalised communities?

 Following the survey we will be carrying out some details case studies with existing permaculture projects to find out more about how they engage with marginalised communities and what additional support they feel we would be most useful.

-In Spring 2018 we will hold an event to bring together a wide range of stakeholders to discuss the initial findings and to help us shape the second phase of the project.
-By the summer we will produce a report and a video which will be freely available on the Permaculture Association web site
+In 2018 we will hold an event to bring together a wide range of stakeholders to discuss the initial findings and to help us shape the second phase of the project.
+By the autumn we will produce a report and a video which will be freely available on the Permaculture Association website.

-If you would like to be involved in the Thriving Communities project or have any thoughts or ideas to share, please complete the survey and you cant e-mail Ben Margolis at [email protected].
+If you would like to be involved in the Thriving Communities project or have any thoughts or ideas to share, please complete the survey and you can e-mail Charlie Gray at [email protected]